 Cancellations made before the exam’s application deadline: candidates will be eligible for an 80% refund of their exam fees.

-Cancelation and/or refund request after the exam’s application deadline: the refund eligibility is dependent on circumstances, as outlined in Appendix (1)
+Cancellation and/or refund request after the exam’s application deadline: the refund eligibility is dependent on circumstances, as outlined in Appendix (1)

-Special circumstances.
+Special circumstances

 Candidates who are unable to attend their exam due to medical reasons or other exceptional circumstances may submit a request for a refund, accompanied by supporting documentation.
 These requests will be evaluated on a case-by-case basis and may attract a full or partial refund.

-Candidate failing to provide eligibility evidence
+Candidates failing to provide eligibility evidence

 Candidates who are unable to provide the required eligibility documentation within 7 days of booking will be withdrawn from the examination without a refund.